 The Emotionally-Devoid Hero

-Now this is not complete deal breaker for me.
-It won’t automatically turn me away from a book to have an emotionally devoid hero.
+Now, this is not a complete deal breaker for me.
+It won’t automatically turn me away from a book that has an emotionally devoid hero.
 I can handle some aloof dude who seems to have left his emotions in his other pants.

 However, there seems to be this very “general” concept that women are emotional and men are stoic and logical.